Discover how to:

 Players are not allowed to play down at younger levels and require “exceptional status” to play in a higher level age division unless they are called up.

 The Mimico Lacrosse age chart determines the divisions and programs your child will have the opportunity to play and participate in this season.
-The age chart will also help you better understand what we like to call the Mountaineer Pathway, as it outlines the next levels of programming available to you as a member of our club.
+The age chart will also help you better understand the levels of programming available to you as a member of our club.

 “What the heck is box and field lacrosse?”